gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Vanilla-style weapon models and textures
 - High-fidelity spatial audio with reverb and distance effects
-- Smooth reload and firing animations
+- Simple and optimized reload and firing animations
 - Performance-optimized particle effects
 - Innovative attachment and modification system
 - Fully craftable items for survival gameplay